-My personal approach these days now is, on a daily basis, to take both my gut commensal spore bacillus probiotic as well as at least one serving of live, fermented foods.
+My personal approach these days now is, on a daily basis, to take both this gut commensal spore bacillus probiotic as well as at least one serving of live, fermented foods.
 (Such as real, raw sauerkraut, dairy kefir, etc.)

-The bacillus strains in my probiotic function like actual gardeners in my microbiome to:
+The bacillus strains in this probiotic function like actual gardeners in my microbiome to:

 - Pull weeds (kill the pathological strains) and

 - Encourage the growth of new varieties (expand the diversity of beneficial strains) by providing nutrients specifically to the desirable plants.

-Consuming fermented foods on top of my gut commensal spore probiotic is like giving compost to my gardeners.
+Consuming fermented foods on top of a gut commensal spore probiotic is like giving compost to my gardeners.
 I figure I can't lose with that combination!

 But, beyond fermented foods, what about purchasing lacto and bifido based probiotic pills?

 Testing done in 2015 by researchers at the University of California questions the quality of many conventional probiotics, a concern I heard echoed by microbiologist, Elaine Hsiao, at the recent UCLA panel discussion she shared with Sandor Katz on May 11, 2016.